josephsl/wintenApps/readme.md

 * In Windows 10 emoji panel, when an emoji group (including kaomoji and symbols group) is selected, NVDA will no longer move navigator object to certain emojis.
 * In Windows 11 clipboard history, browse mode will be turned off by default, designed to let NVDA announce clipboard history entry menu items.
 * In Windows 11 22H2 Moment 1 and later, NVDA will announce suggested actions when compatible data such as phone numbers is copied to the clipboard.

-## People

-* When searching for contacts, first suggestion will be announced.

 ## Settings